DNS History: Exploring Your Domains Past by Inspecting DNS Trails

 Leveraging the SecurityTrails DNS History API for Deep Insights

-The SecurityTrails DNS History API is an integral feature of the SecurityTrails API, providing users with access to extensive historical data about DNS records tied to specific hostnames.
+The SecurityTrails DNS History API is an integral feature of the SecurityTrails API, providing users with access to historical data about DNS records tied to specific hostnames.
 This tool allows for the retrieval of past DNS information across different record types, as well as providing insightful statistics comparing historical and current data.

 The SecurityTrails API offers several important features: